burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     };
 };

-// Specialization of a member function of a class template nested in another class template template<>
+// Specialization of a member function of a class template nested in another class template.
+Number 3 in the list of what is possible to specialize: Member function of a class template. template<>
 template<>
 void Outer<double>::Inner<int>::f( double in )